• Skip to primary navigation

 This recipe can be made in advance and held in an airtight container in the fridge until the next day.

-Leftover Stuffed Zucchini can be kept in the fridge for 3 to 5 days.
-For best quality, make sure to store them n an airtight container.
+Leftover Stuffed Zucchini can be kept in the fridge for 3 to 5 days and up to 10 months in the freezer.
+For the best quality, make sure to store them in an airtight container.

 Reader Interactions